Do you want to get started on the estate planning process?

 If you would like to know more about our process before you contact us, below are some frequently asked questions.

 Do you charge hourly or is there a flat fee for your services?
-Samuel, Sayward & Baler LLC generally charges a flat fee for preparation of estate plan documents (Wills, Trusts, Powers of Attorney, health care documents, etc.).
-Our flat fees for estate plan documents range from about $1,700 to $6,500+ depending upon a client’s particular situation.
+Samuel, Sayward & Baler LLC generally charges a fixed fee for preparation of an estate plan (Wills, Trusts, Powers of Attorney, health care documents, etc.).
+Our fixed fees for estate plan documents range from about $3,000 to $7,500+ depending upon a client’s particular situation.

-Estate and trust administration services and long-term care planning services are billed on an hourly basis.
+Estate and trust administration services may be billed on an hourly basis or a fixed fee basis.

 Is there a fee for the first meeting?
-Yes, Samuel, Sayward & Baler LLC charges a flat fee of $400 for an initial estate planning meeting which is then applied against the flat fee for the estate plan.
-For example, if the flat fee for your estate plan documents is $2,400, the $400 you pay at the initial meeting will be credited against the flat fee leaving a balance of $2,000.
+Yes, Samuel, Sayward & Baler LLC charges a non-refundable fee of $400 for an initial estate planning meeting.
+This fee is then applied toward the fixed fee for the estate plan.
+For example, if the flat fee for your estate plan is $4,800, the $400 you pay at the initial meeting will be credited against the fixed fee leaving a balance of $4,400.

 How do I know if I need estate planning or long-term care planning?
 If you are coming in to see us because you have a family member who is about to go into a nursing home or who is already in a nursing home, then you need long-term care planning and perhaps a MassHealth application.
 This meeting will be billed on an hourly basis.